 The chances are that you already have a Will - but when was the last time you checked it was up-to-date?
 Reviewing your Will and identifying any changes you might like to make - whether that's including a new grandchild or leaving a gift to charity - is crucial in making sure your estate goes where you want.
 Here's our quick guide to updating your Will and charity gifts.

 Get more money advice delivered straight to your inbox...

-Once you have taken care of your loved ones, you can leave a gift in your will to causes like Cancer Research UK.
-Gifts in wills are vital to Cancer Research, as it funds them in accelerating their progress, helping them to beat cancer for future generations.
+Once you have taken care of your loved ones, you can leave a gift in your Will to causes like Cancer Research UK.
+Gifts in Wills are vital to Cancer Research, as it funds it in accelerating progress, helping it to beat cancer for future generations.

-You can leave a particular item of yours to charity in your will.
-Over the years Cancer Research UK have received everything from a stream to antique jewellery, so the type of item left can vary greatly.
+You can leave a particular item of yours to charity in your Will.
+Over the years Cancer Research UK has received everything from a stream to antique jewellery, so the type of item left can vary greatly.

 This is where you leave a gift for someone to use over a period of time.
 When the period agreed has ended, the gift can be passed on to others, for example a charity.

-If you have decided to change something to reflect new circumstances, here's our step-by-step guide to changing your will.
-If you'd like advice, Cancer Research UK have a Free Will Service if you'd like to write or change a will - find out more here.
+If you have decided to change something to reflect new circumstances, here's our step-by-step guide to changing your Will.
+If you'd like advice, Cancer Research UK has a Free Will Service if you'd like to write or change a Will - find out more here.

-To find out more and to request a free Cancer Research UK Gifts in Wills guide, visit their website here or call 0800 077 6644.
+To find out more and to request your free Cancer Research UK Gifts in Wills guide, please visit cruk.org/willsguide or call 0800 077 6644.